openharmony/docs/en/application-dev/reference/apis/js-apis-file-fs.md

 createRandomAccessFile(file: string | File, mode: number, callback: AsyncCallback&lt;RandomAccessFile&gt;): void

-Creates a **RandomAccessFile** instance based on a file path or file object.
+Creates a **RandomAccessFile** instance based on a file path or object.
 This API uses an asynchronous callback to return the result.

 **System capability**: SystemCapability.FileManagement.File.FileIO